 But it can be entertaining in the best sense of the word — not

 one way or another until it’s over.
-Then you might say,
+Then you might say, “Whew!

-feel that the collective attitude of the public is a little different because the
+that the collective attitude of the public is a little different because the

-year 2000 is so close, rather than if the year 2000 were
+year 2000 is so close, rather than if the year 2000 were twenty years hence?

-much as there’s conscious thought about that, I think people are realizing that
+as there’s conscious thought about that, I think people are realizing that

 music of the last century.”